 Group | One Health East-Africa

-The research group focus is on One Health in East Africa, primarily Ethiopia, where field activities have been supported for the last decade.
-There is close collaboration with the Armauer Hansen Research Institute (AHRI/Ethiopian federal Ministry of Health) in Addis Ababa, Ethiopia.
-We use multi-disciplinary systemic approaches in research and assessment of integrated animal-human health delivery systems to improve health and well-being of local human, livestock and wildlife populations and environmental and ecosystem health.
+Our research group focuses on One Health in East Africa, primarily in Ethiopia, where we have supported field activities for the last decade.
+Close collaboration is maintained with the Armauer Hansen Research Institute (AHRI/Ethiopian Federal Ministry of Health) in Addis Ababa, Ethiopia.
+We use multidisciplinary, systemic approaches in the research and assessment of integrated animal and human health delivery systems, with the aim of improving health and well-being of local human, livestock and wildlife populations, as well as environmental and ecosystem health.

 Approaches and Expertise

-Feasibility, acceptance and cost-efficiency of strategies are field-tested, and effective methods are used for innovative integrated health delivery approaches.
-Regional and federal health authorities are key participants in the process, which utilizes a bottom-up approach where communities voice their priorities for human and animal health.
+The feasibility, acceptance and cost-effectiveness of strategies are field-tested, and effective methods are employed for innovative, integrated health delivery approaches.
+Regional and federal health authorities are key participants in the process, which utilises a bottom-up approach in which communities voice their priorities for human and animal health.

-Projects range from zoonotic disease to animal productivity, owner livelihoods, and wildlife conservation, building capacity from rural farmers to intensive husbandry systems, including the university post-graduate level.
+Projects range from zoonotic diseases and animal productivity to owner livelihoods and wildlife conservation.
+Capacity strengthening takes place at all levels, from rural farmers to intensive husbandry systems and the university postgraduate level.

 Rea Tschopp